Medicare Proposes Reimbursing Doctors For End-of-Life Planning Talk: Here's What It Means

 Advance care planning can be a tough, emotional talk.
 This could make it a little easier for you and your doctor to have.

 Doctors being reimbursed for end-of-life discussions with patients is not a new topic.
-If you remember the “Death Panel” rhetoric from a few years back it made it seem as if doctors and the government were being incentivized to evaluate your health and determine your fate.
-PolitiFact deemed this the biggest lie of 2009 and it’s taken six years -- and a really well-written letter -- to revisit the issue in a rational manner.
+If you remember the “Death Panel” rhetoric from years back it made it seem as if doctors and the government were being incentivized to evaluate your health and determine your fate.
+PolitiFact deemed this the biggest lie of 2009 and it’s taken six years — and a really well-written letter — to revisit the issue in a rational manner.

 “Complex ACP involves one or more meeting(s), lasting 30 minutes or more, during which the patient’s values and preferences are discussed and documented, and used to guide decisions regarding future care for serious illnesses.
 These consultations are voluntary on the part of the patient and the patient’s preferences are paramount.
 The patient may choose to include his/her family, caregiver (if applicable) in the decision making process.”

 This could be a real thing come January 1, 2016 if Congress approaches this topic like rational adults.
 Rather than get too bogged down in the details, we’re going to answer the simple question: What is advance care planning?

 It’s an Advance Directive, which is a Living Will combined with a Health Care Proxy.
 This simply states how you want to be treated if you’re suffering from a terminal disease or accident with no chance for recovery.

 You don’t even have to talk to a doctor to fill this out.
 We have them on our site right here: State-by-State Advance Directive Forms.
 Find your state, print it out, fill it out, and you’ve just done some advance care planning.